abdvlla/MERN-bookstore/frontend/README.md

+cd into backend, run npm run dev, then open another terminal and cd into frontend, then run npm run dev and open the server.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.